SuperOfficeDocs/crmscript/docs/api-reference/classes/ReplyTemplate/getPlainBody.md

 # ReplyTemplate.getPlainBody(Integer language)

-Returns the Reply template plain text body, in the language given by language
+Returns the Reply template plain text body, in the language given by language.
+If language does not exists it will return default language.

 ## Parameters